 Doughty Street Chambers is fully committed to avoiding any unlawful positive discrimination but is also keen to maximise the opportunities the law currently permits in terms of taking positive action to address well-known and evidenced pre-existing inequalities.
 As such, a Positive Action Strategy for Chambers is being implemented to cover the breadth of operations from recruitment through to retention for staff, pupils, members, Associate Tenants and Academics.

 The Bar’s Code of Conduct requires us to invite our workforce (barristers and staff) to provide diversity data about themselves.
 We are further required to publish an accurate and anonymised summary of that data, and we do so on this page of our website.
-To see our diversity data report of June 2019, please click here.
+See our diversity data report of June 2019 and June 2021.
 We are required to update this report at least every three years, although we aim to do so more frequently.

 The survey is entirely voluntary and is conducted in such a way to guarantee the anonymity of those contributing.
 A large percentage of our workforce responded to the invitation to supply diversity data.